maiahalle/DS105_Group_Final_Project/README.md

 ## Motivations

 Our group chose this topic area our final project for several reasons.
-All of our group members were increasingly aware of significant polarization in not only the US Congress (Jeong & Lowry, 2019) but also the wider US society (Iyengar et al., 2019).
+All of our group members are increasingly aware of significant polarization in not only the US Congress (Jeong & Lowry, 2019) but also the wider US society (Iyengar et al., 2019).
 Having conducted their studies during the COVID-19 pandemic, an era known for what felt like unprecedented political polarisation on multiple policy positions in the US, our group developed a natural interest onto what American legislators have on their minds, whether or not that aligns with their party, and whether or not that contradicts members of other parties.

 Some of us also had specific reasons to be interested in this particular topic.
 For example, one of our members, Maia, is American and wanted to gain further insight into the polarisation in her country, while Sarmad studies the philosophy of language and wanted to learn more about the relationship between words, thoughts and political ideologies.
 Amara also studies politics for half of her degree.
 We believe that language is so much more powerful than most people think and that we might not realise how much of an effect it has on us and how it shapes our political opinions.
 However, people with high amounts of influence, like US politicians, may be aware of its power and therefore chose their words in a way which will influence people towards their personal agendas on big platforms like Twitter.
 By analysing which words different parties use the most over certain periods, we may be able to see more clearly what they were trying to achieve at that time.